timsjpark/ruby_koans_timsjpark/Notes.md

   create new methods that overwrite the behavior of their parent class.

 * Subclass can access the behavior of their parent class with `super`.

+### Modules

+* Modules can hold methods that can be called by classes.
+However, class methods that have the same name as a module method will have greater priority.